MeanyLodge/History/Snoqualmie-Lodge.md

 It was reached by train to Rockdale followed by a two-mile trail trip.
 But those hardy old-timers came up oftener and in greater numbers than later when use of the highway cut the trail trip in half.

 Nov.
 9, 1913, one hundred eleven were in a party that went up to look over the proposed lodge site.
-The plans were drawn by Carl Gould (mem­ber) and work started May 8, 1914.
+The plans were drawn by Carl Gould (member) and work started May 8, 1914.

 Dedication day was June 21, 1914, and found the log walls up and roof partly done.
-The ceremonies were held with Professor Meany, Pro­fessor Turner, Mr. A. H. Denman, and May Ingraham speaking.
-After­wards everyone made up a work party and carried up shakes for the roof.
+The ceremonies were held with Professor Meany, Professor Turner, Mr. A. H. Denman, and May Ingraham speaking.
+Afterwards everyone made up a work party and carried up shakes for the roof.
 Individuals and work parties labored during the summer until the Lodge was ready for occupancy by August.
 Between June 21, 1914 and Oct.
 17, 1915 eight hundred signatures were put on the register.
 The bricks for the stove chimneys went up from Rockdale in Mountaineers' rucksacks.
 The Forestry Service cooperated, as usual, in every way.

+## 1944

+77 acre site purchased.
+The Snoqualmie Lodge was built in 1948 by an all-volunteer crew.
+The Lodge was used for classes, training and social events as well as base camp for hikers, skiers and recreationists. [sf][]

 ## [1946][ma46]